 The Fulong Visitor Center is right next to the Fulong Beach.
-It is located within a white-walled, red-tiled building along with the Northeast and Yilan National Scenic Area Administration.
+It is located within a white-walled, red-tiled building along with the Northeast and Yilan National Scenic Area Headquarters.
 You can find information on the Northeast Coast’s nature, culture and scenic spots.

 The men and women’s toilets beside the parking lot are especially equipped with the “occupied” lights so that no doors will be opened by accident when someone’s responding to nature’s call.
 In these green toilets, all transom windows are built with wavy cast iron materials that symbolize ocean waves.
 Winds and sunshine come through, whilst users’ privacy is kept.
 Even rainwater is collected to flush the toilets.
 In these energy and water-saving toilets, users can even listen to melodious music played through a digital broadcasting system.